chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 ```

 <!--
-Cool, and for anyone else, welcome to the party!
+Cool, and for anyone that didn't raise their hand, welcome to the party you almost missed it!

-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes and represents a single instance of a containerized application running in your cluster.
+Pods are the smallest deployable units of computing that you can create and manage in Kubernetes, they represent a single instance of a containerized application running in your cluster.
 -->

 ---

+# PodSecurityWhat?<!--fit-->

-# PodSecurityWhat?
+# 🤔 <!--fit-->

 <!--
 Ok so now for the topic of this talk, pod security policies